5 things you need to know about the new Living Wage rates

 4. What is the annual financial difference for workers compared the government’s minimum?

-The real Living Wage also applies to everyone over 18, unlike the governments ‘National Living Wage’ which applies to only over 23’s.
-Find out other key differences in our UK Wage Rates explainer table below.
+The real Living Wage also applies to everyone over 18, unlike the governments ‘National Living Wage’ which applies to only over 21’s.
+Find out other key differences in our UK Wage Rates explainer table above.

 5. Who benefits?